 If you are going to use the Directory or Events functionalities via bundled LSVR plugins, or a header map, you will need to choose a maps provider for built-in maps to work.
 You can do that under Appearance / Customize / Map Settings.
 Please note that some providers require an unique API key for maps to work.

 If you are going to use the TownPress Weather widget, you will need a OpenWeatherMap.org API Key, which you can insert under Appearance / Customize / Misc.

 If your site is running in a language other than English, you should check out Appearance / Customize / Typography and set the Font Subsets option accordingly.
 Please note that not all font families support all font subsets.

 You may also notice that not all Google Fonts are available - we handpicked only the most popular ones.
 If you need to use font which is not available, disable Google Fonts (uncheck Enable Google Fonts option) and use some 3rd party plugin instead.

 The following tutorial assumes that you want to create a front page similar to the "Classic Home" from the demo.
 The preferred way to create a front page is using the native WordPress block editor (Gutenberg).
-Alternatively, you can use the WPBakery Page Builder as well.
+Alternatively, you can use the WPBakery Page Builder or Elementor plugin.
 All elements and their respective options mentioned in this tutorial are available there as well (however it is highly recommended to use the Gutenberg, unless you have some very specific reason not to).